GaneshMucherla/testsample2/README.md

 # testsample2
-this is for test purpose
+this is fo test purpose